Galaco/bsp/README.md

 # Contributing
-If you know the underlying structure of a Lump that is currently implemented, please raise an issue or feel free to implement it yourself.
-Adding a new Lump is as trivial as defining the struct, and referencing it at its index in `lumps/lumps.go`.
+If you want to contribute, feel free to fork and raise a Pull Request for new additions.